swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 > **Note:** This is not the same as making "remote calls look like local ones" which has been a failure of many RPC systems.
 Instead, it is the opposite!
 Pessimistically assuming that all calls made cross-actor to a distributed actor may be remote, and offering specific ways to guarantee that some calls are definitely local (and thus have the usual, simpler isolation rules).

 Distributed actor isolation checks introduced by this proposal serve the purpose of enforcing the property of location transparency, and helping developers not accidentally break it.
-For example, the above `Player` actor could be used to represent an actor in a remote host, where the some game state is stored and references to player's devices are managed.
+For example, the above `Player` actor could be used to represent an actor in a remote host, where the same game state is stored and references to player's devices are managed.
 As such, the _state_ of a distributed actor is not known locally.
 This brings us to the first of the additional isolation checks: properties.

 ### Complete isolation of state

-Because a distributed actor, along with its actual state, may be located on a remote host, some of the conveniences local-only actors allow cannot be allowed for distributed ones.
+Because a distributed actor, along with its actual state, may be located on a remote host, some conveniences local-only actors allow cannot be allowed for distributed ones.
 Let's consider the following `Player` type:

 ```swift
 public distributed actor Player {